 Recently, I decided to buy a new Smartphone as my previous Nokia E71 was beginning to get old and its battery began to slowly die out.
 Also, the fact that I recently moved to Guadalajara and wanted to get a mobile line with a local number was a perfect excuse to buy a new phone.

 As I’ve written before in part 1 of this article, having a website allows you to collect all sorts of different information about your visitors.
-I use Google Analytics to do this and have already shared some results from my main [...]
+I use Google Analytics to do this and have already shared some results from [...]

 One of the benefits of having a website is being able to get some general information about visitors to your site (such as knowing where they are from and what kind of equipment they’re using to visit) which can give you a glimpse of what people are using out there.
 There is a myriad of [...]